vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 and ending in the world of Virabhadra.
 117. The theory of the nature of absolute causal relation states that even

-at the emergence of creation, the universe is nothing but an expan sion, an 'opening up' (srsti) of the light of the autonomous Lord.
+at the emergence of creation, the universe is nothing but an expan sion, an 'opening up' (sr̥ṣṭi) of the light of the autonomous Lord.
 The Lord is also the cause of 'maintenance' (sthiti), i.e., the uni verse remaining steadily present within the Self; and 'withdrawal (saṁhāra), the state of rest in one's own Self.
 According to this theory, in reality no change has taken place in the Self, which is identical with consciousness.
 Furthermore, internality and exter nality are not distinct from each other, but two sides of the same reality.
 The artificial or fictional causal relation is not real, and is accepted only to help explain the state existing in māyā.
 The power of causal relation is limited and governed by the Lord's restrictive

 power (niyati).
 118. For the creation of a particular object, some elements are present